 Color brownish dorsally and whitish ventrally.
 Disc broad angular (rhomboid) with pointed corners.
 Snout moderate, not protrusive.
 Spine near base of long whip like tail.
-Well developed ventral fin fold on tail, dark brown to black in color.
+Well-developed ventral fin fold on tail, dark brown to black in color.
 Dorsal fin fold on tail absent.

 Inhabits coastal waters including ocean beaches, bays, estuaries, and river mouths.
 Generally found near shore on grass and sand/mud flats but does venture into deeper coastal waters up to ~200 feet.
 Observed singly, in pairs, and in aggregations.

 Benthic feeder.
 Feeds mainly on bivalves and marine worms and also takes shrimp, crabs, and small fishes.